Skip to content

 We have no control over, and are not responsible for, the privacy policies and practices of third parties if you register with them independently.

 A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.
 More information on cookies can be found here: https://en.wikipedia.org/wiki/HTTP_cookie

 Note: Deleting cookies can have a negative impact on the usability of many websites.

 - DATA PROTECTION REGISTRATION

 Check4Cancer Ltd is registered with the UK Information Commissioner’s Office & Care Quality Commission.
 Our registration detail can be found here:

 Our websites and call centre are owned and operated by Check4Cancer Limited.

-We are registered in England and Wales under registration number 8866941, and our registered office is at 1 The Mill, Copley Hill Business Park, Cambridge Road, Cambridge, CB22 3GN.
+We are registered in England and Wales under registration number 8866941, and our registered office is at Lower Court 3-4, Copley Hill Business Park, Cambridge Road, Cambridge, CB22 3GN.

-Or you can contact our Information Security Risk & Compliance Manager directly by email at [email protected]; please note consent is granted for genuine customer enquiries, consent for any other purpose is NOT granted.
+- Or you can contact our Data Protection Officer directly by email at [email protected]; please note consent is granted for genuine customer enquiries, consent for any other purpose is NOT granted.